 The talks to be held up to and including August will be held via Zoom.
 We hope to be back in the Gorse Hill Community Centre from September (see below), but this could change.
 We will keep members informed of any changes.

-Should you be interested in any of the Zoom meetings, please register your interest in the particular event with our Hon Secretary, Sue Stevens, by emailing her (firstname.lastname@example.org) the day before it’s due to take place.
+Should you be interested in any of the Zoom meetings, please register your interest in the particular event with our Hon Secretary, Sue Stevens, by emailing her (email@example.com) the day before it’s due to take place.
+She will send you a link to enable you to join the meeting; meetings start formally at 7.30pm, and you can join via the link from 7.15pm.

 We’ve already held several very successful monthly meetings via Zoom, and we strongly urge anyone who hasn’t joined us yet to give it a try.